Sai Jinhua: Boxer Rebellion

-In 1900 Waldersee became the chief commander of the occupation army after the end of the Boxer Rebellion.
+In 1900, Waldersee became the chief commander of the occupation army after the end of the Boxer Rebellion.
 Sai Jinhua renewed her connection with Waldersee.
 Ying Hu, author of Tales of Translation: Composing the New Woman in China, 1899-1918, stated that Waldersee much favored Sai Jinhua allegedly due to her proficiency in several European languages.
 Ying Hu wrote that she allegedly tried and sometimes succeeded in curbing the brutality of the troops through her bedside conversations with Waldersee.
 Wenxian Zhang wrote that Sai Jinhua "was credited with influencing Waldsee[sic] to moderate the harsh treatment of Beijing residents".
 After the end of the Boxer-related hostilities, Sai Jinhua continued to be a prostitute.
 Wenxian Zhang wrote that the Qing Dynasty government was not grateful for her efforts.

 Fan Zengxiang wrote some poems about Sai Jinhua and Waldersee.
 David Der-wei Wang wrote that the poems consolidated the legend.
 The poem repeated a rumor stating that the two were in the palace of the Empress Dowager and that they ran out of it naked when a fire occurred.
-Sai Jinhua, in her biography, admitted that she was on good terms with Waldersee but, as stated by Hu Ying, she vigorously disputed that she had a sexual relationship with him.
-David Wang wrote that because of several reasons, including differences in political concerns, social status, and age, a romance between the two had not likely happened.
+Sai Jinhua admitted in her autobiography that she was on good terms with Waldersee but, as stated by Hu Ying, she vigorously disputed that she had a sexual relationship with him.
+David Wang wrote that because of several reasons, including differences in political concerns, social status, and age, it was unlikely that a romance between the two happened.
 Wang further explained: "It is believed, however, that Sai Jinhua might have had contacts with some lower-ranking German officers at the time, thanks to her ability to speak a little German."